 Another option worth trying is the five-star dining experience in Address Hotel Dubai Marina restaurants.

 The biggest shopping destination in the Marina is the Marina Mall itself, which is located right next to Pier 7.
 The mall has over 130 outlets spread over four levels.
 If you have kids with you, the play area inside the mall is excellent.
 There are also cinemas if you are for some indoor entertainment.
 Countless branded and luxury shops make this mall a favorite for the residents near Marina.

 There is also an open-air market — Covent Garden — along the canal.
 The Covent Garden Market specializes in handmade clothes, jewelry, cosmetics, and crafts.
 Check out those counters for some souvenirs to take home.
 But this market will only open from October to April.

 Best time to visit Dubai Marina Walk

 Undoubtedly, the best time to visit Marina is at night.
 After the sunset, the street lamps and the cityscape are lit up, giving the whole area a great ambiance.
-Also, at night, there will be lots and lots of yachts and Dhows decorated with more lights sailing through the water.
+Also, there will be lots and lots of yachts and Dhows decorated with more lights sailing through the water at night.

 Day times during summers are hot.
-Like, really hot.
-So if you are visiting Dubai Marina Walk during the day time in summer, you will be better off staying inside the malls.
+Like, hot.
+So if you are visiting Dubai Marina Walk during the daytime in summer, you will be better off staying inside the malls.
 That’s not at all a bad option either.
-But from October to March, which is winter in Dubai, you can comfortably walk the entire length of Marina in day time itself.
+But from October to March, which is winter in Dubai, you can comfortably walk the entire length of Marina in the daytime.